 ☑ Item #4:

 Environmental Factors?
-The top three items are the most likely reasons for why Flex Seal isn’t working for your project.
+The top three items are the most likely reasons why Flex Seal isn’t working for your project.
 But without seeing your project for ourselves, it would be hard for us to say exactly what went wrong.
 At times, different environmental factors and chemical reactions can cause our products to react inconsistently.

 We hope this checklist was helpful.
 Your feedback is very important to us, as it helps us create more great products for you to use.